-Ed’s currently in post-production on his debut feature film VS. (BBC Films).
-He directed and co-wrote the battle-rap drama and is also developing a number of other film and TV projects including supernatural drama series 'MAIDS (previously optioned by Working Title TV).
+Ed has recently completed his debut feature film, VS. (BBC Films), an urban coming-of-age story set in the exciting world of UK battle-rap.
+He's also writing and developing a number of other film and TV projects including supernatural drama series 'MAIDS (previously optioned by Working Title TV).

-Ed's debut feature film VS. is an urban rights of passage story set in the hostile and exciting UK rap battle scene.
+Ed's debut feature film, VS., is a rights of passage drama about a withdrawn foster-teen teetering on the edge of self-destruction, who finds his voice in the exciting world of UK battle rap.
 The cast is led by newcomer Connor Swindells and includes Fola Evans-Akingbola (Game Of Thrones), Ruth Sheen (Another Year), Nicholas Pinnock (Fortitude), as well as acclaimed UK battle-rapper Shotty Horroh, making his big screen debut.
 The film is produced by Bennett McGhee at Silvertown Films and financed by BBC Films and Lorton Entertainment.
-Theatrical release is scheduled in the UK for Spring/Summer 2018.
+UK theatrical release is set for Spring/Summer 2018.

 Ed’s critically acclaimed short film THE HIVE (UK Film Council) was “Staff Picked” and nominated for a Vimeo Award in the 'Best Narrative' category, receiving notable praise from Andrea Arnold (Fish Tank) and Brian Percival (Downton Abbey).
 The film has since notched up over 30,000 views online.
 Ed's other shorts have aired on BBC1 and picked up award nominations including Virgin Media Shorts, BAFTA ‘60 Seconds’ and the student RTS Awards.